Tuition

 Scholarships

-UW–Madison is pleased to offer assistance to youth who demonstrate financial need.
-Unfortunately, we are unable to provide scholarships to international students at this time.
-For questions on scholarships, please contact the director of your program or interest directly or email Badger Precollege at info@precollege.wisc.edu.
+For questions on scholarships, please contact the coordinator of your program of interest directly or email Badger Precollege at info@precollege.wisc.edu.

 Scholarship deadlines